WillowTree1184/RazorCookieAuthService/README.md

 A namespace to login, logout and get token in razor.

 ## How to use?
-Fiest of all, we should to add these service to DI Containers and initialize the Checksum service and configue the AuthController.
+Fiest of all, we should to add these service to DI Containers, initialize the Checksum service and configure the AuthController.

 ``` c sharp
 //In Program.cs